QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 ## Acknowledgements {.unnumbered .page_break_before}

-I would like to thank my colleague Jacob Davidsen for our mighty collaboration on _Big Video_, in which many of the strands and ideas to be found in this article were brewing.
+I would like to thank my colleague Jacob Davidsen for our mighty collaboration on *Big Video*, in which many of the strands and ideas to be found in this article were brewing.
 Also, much gratitude to Nicklas Haagh Christensen, who was the lead programmer and developer for *BigSoftVideo*, and to Stefan Tanderup and Artúr Kovács for their recent additions to *AVA360VR*, *CAVA360VR* and *DOTE*.
 Thanks also to my colleagues at Aalborg University who, over the last few years, have trialled many of the innovations reported in this article.
-Cheers to those colleagues who took part in the live *CAVA360VR* virtual data session that can be viewed on _YouTube_ and is archived on Zenodo.
+Cheers to those colleagues who took part in the live *CAVA360VR* virtual data session that can be viewed on *YouTube* and is archived on *Zenodo*.
 The *Video Research Lab* (VILA) in the Faculty of Humanities at Aalborg University provided technical equipment and support staff for software development.
 The article was prepared in markdown using *Manubot* [@doi:10.1371/journal.pcbi.1007128] and *Pandoc Scholar* [@doi:10.7717/peerj-cs.112] open source software on *GitHub*.